asabya/FaVeDemo/README.md

-# privateGPT
+# FaVeDemo

+This is a Demo for [FaVe](https://github.com/fairDataSociety/FaVe) intigrating with langchain.
-Ask questions to your documents without an internet connection, using the power of LLMs.
-100% private, no data leaves your execution environment at any point.
-You can ingest documents and ask questions without an internet connection!
+Ask questions to your documents.
+100% private.
+You can ingest documents and ask questions.

 Built with [LangChain](https://github.com/hwchase17/langchain) and [GPT4All](https://github.com/nomic-ai/gpt4all) and [LlamaCpp](https://github.com/ggerganov/llama.cpp)